rosscm/fedup/README.md

     #> 5: 0.11926627
     #> 6: 0.17258203

+Here we see the strongest enrichment for the `MUSCLE CONTRACTION` pathway.
+Since our test set of genes are exclusively from this pathway, this is totally expected.
+We also see significant enrichment for other muscle contraction pathways, including `CARDIAC CONDUCTION` and `SMOOTH MUSCLE CONTRACTION`.
-As expected, we see strong enrichment for muscle-related pathways and depletion for functions not associated with muscle contraction, such as olfactory signalling and amino acid metabolism).
+Conversely, we see significant depletion for functions not associated with muscle contraction, such as `OLFACTORY SIGNALING PATHWAY` and `AMINO ACID AND DERIVATIVE METABOLISM`.
 Nice!

-### Visualization

-Plot enriched and depleted pathways (qvalue &lt; 0.05) in the form of a dot plot:
+Plot enriched and depleted pathways (qvalue < 0.05) in the form of a dot plot via the `plotDotPlot` function:

     fedupPlot <- fedupRes[which(fedupRes$qvalue < 0.05),]
     fedupPlot$log10qvalue <- -log10(fedupPlot$qvalue + 1e-10) # log10-transform qvalue for plotting